benjamint6592/sep10-freedom-project/prep/content.md

    * Extra: Specialized Software Usage
      * Uses top of the line supercomputers and advanced AI Systems from Intel, NVIDIA, HPE, and AMD
 * 2nd Google Search: How is Applied Physics used in Nuclear Engineering
-* (Looking how Nuclear Engineering is being applied currently in software and forward innovation in education and laboratories)
   * Website I looked into: [Role of Applied Physics in Modern Engineering Challenges](https://ep.jhu.edu/news/the-role-of-applied-physics-in-modern-engineering-challenges)
     * Applied Physics is used to connect Physics and Engineering to innovate practical solutions to real world problems
     * Applied Physics drives significant innovation in renewable energy technology, the specialization of Nuclear Engineering